Flashfyre/Spectrite/README.md

 ## Known Bugs

-* The name of the Spectrite Legend Sword and Perfect Spectrite Legend Sword cannot be changed; this is because the text formatting in the default name would cause of mess of formatting characters translated into text, so this is an intential bug added to prevent a worse bug
 * Changing dimensions with a Spectrite Armour max health boost may not appear to carry over into other dimensions and may cause buggy behaviour when taking damage (this is a Vanilla bug)
-* Double Spectrite Chests will disappear from view at a certain angle due to something along the lines of the double chest assuming the single chest's bounds
 * Chests in Spectrite Skull structures that load during initial generation will always be Spectrite Chests regardless of configuration; the reason for the replacement not working during initial generation is unclear